Nuclear power in Kazakhstan: First nuclear reactors

 Kazakhstan's first nuclear power reactor was the sodium-cooled BN-350 fast-neutron reactor at the Mangyshlak Nuclear Power Plant in Aktau on the shore of the Caspian Sea.
 Construction began in 1964, when Kazakhstan was still part of the USSR.
 The plant first produced electricity in 1973 with an output of 350 MWe.
 In addition, BN-350 was also used for producing plutonium for the nuclear weapons program and for desalination to supply fresh water.
-Besides the BN-350 power reactor, Kazakhstan has four research reactors, three at the former Semipalatinsk Test Site near Kurchatov (IGR, EWG 1 and IVG.1M) and one in Alatau, near the former capital of Almaty (WWR-K).
+Besides the BN-350 power reactor, Kazakhstan has four research reactors, three at the former Semipalatinsk Test Site near Kurchatov (IGR, EWG 1 and IVG.1M) and one in Alatau, near Almaty, at the Institute of Nuclear Physics (WWR-K).
 Another research reactor at Kurchatov, RA, with 60 MW of thermal power was operational since 1989, and disassembled in 1998.

 After Kazakhstan's declaration of independence from the Soviet Union in 1991, the territory was denuclearized by returning all nuclear warheads to the Russian Federation in 1994.
 The Mangyshlak plant's lifetime of the reactor officially finished in 1993, and in June 1994, the reactor was forced to shut down because of a lack of funds to buy fuel.
 By 1995, the plant's operating license had expired.
 When plutonium-bearing spent fuel stopped being produced, reactor operations finally ended in 1999.

 Kazakhstan has long played an important role for nuclear fuel production.
 Uranium exploration began in 1943.
 The country has since expanded its uranium mining capabilities and in 2011 became the largest producer of uranium in the world.
 Exported uranium from Kazakhstan supplies nuclear reactors of many countries worldwide.

 Plans for new reactors

 Plans for the construction of new nuclear reactors reach back to 1997, before the final shutdown of BN-350.
-In 1998 the Kazakh government announced its intentions to construct a new power reactor near lake Balkash, which however was not implemented in the following years.
+In 1998 the Kazakh government announced its intentions to construct a new power reactor near lake Balqash, which however was not implemented in the following years.
 Since 2006, plans for new reactors were discussed with Russia, and a memorandum of understanding for the construction of reactors was signed with the Russian nuclear corporation Rosatom in 2014.
 The first reactor was then foreseen to be sited near Kurchatov.

 In 2013 Kazakhstan adopted a “Green Economy Concept” to shift its 97% fossil fuel electricity production to at least 50% renewable and nuclear sources until 2050, and reach full carbon neutrality by 2060.
 To this end, the government commits to the development of nuclear capacities: